fbn776/Clab-S2/README.md

 ###### - 2022

 ### Code dump!!
 A repo for sharing KTU S2 C-Lab exercises.

 The codes along with the questions are shared.

 The code is subdivided into cycles.
-Each cycles have a `Questions.md` file.
-Which contain the question for the respective cycle.
+Each cycles have a `Questions.md` file, along with the respective code with the file name `ex-[number].c`, where `[number]` is the exercise number. `Questions.md` contains the questions for the respective cycle.